- What is Eastern Equine Encephalitis (EEE)?

 A. EEE is a rare disease caused by a virus spread by infected mosquitoes.
 The EEE virus is one of a group of mosquito-transmitted viruses that can cause inflammation of the brain (encephalitis).
 It is transmitted through the bite of an infected mosquito.
 Transmission does not occur directly from person to person.
 EEE in humans is a severe disease, often fatal, and if not, many of those who survive have mild to severe brain damage.

 A. Sumithrin has very low toxicity to humans.
-Short-term or accidental exposure to very high levels of Sumithrin can affect the nervous system, causing effects such as incoordination, tremors, or tingling and numbness in the area of skin contact.
-Since Sumithrin is applied at very low concentrations, most people should not be expected to be exposed to amounts of the chemical which could produce any adverse health effects as a result of its use to control mosquitoes.
+Short-term or accidental exposure to very high levels of Sumithrin can affect the nervous system, causing effects such as uncoordination, tremors, or tingling and numbness in the area of skin contact.
+Since Sumithrin is applied at very low concentrations, most people should not be expected to be exposed to amounts of the chemical that could produce any adverse health effects as a result of its use to control mosquitoes.
 Sumithrin applied aerially should not pose a threat to public health via ingestion of drinking water that might be taken from surface water bodies near spraying operations.
 This conclusion has been reached after projections of amounts of the pesticide that could land on the surfaces of waterbodies, coupled with mixing projections, were compared with known safe levels of this chemical in drinking water.
 Experience gained from the aerial application of Malathion in Massachusetts in 1990 and Sumithrin (Anvil 10+10) in 2006 to deal with EEE outbreaks at those times also helped confirm these projections.
 Experience elsewhere and published evaluations of human health risks associated with ULV Sumithrin applications suggest that risks from dermal and inhalation exposures after spraying are also well below levels of concern.

 A. While no direct evidence exists about Sumithrin's potential effects on sensitive individuals, risk evaluations are cautious and consider variability in susceptibility across the human population.
 However, given that responsiveness in some sensitive individuals is hard to predict, some sensitive people may develop temporary eye, skin, nose and throat irritation, or breathing problems upon direct contact with Sumithrin.
 People with known sensitivities to chemicals or with existing respiratory conditions, such as asthma, are encouraged to stay indoors during spraying to reduce the chances of Sumithrin aggravating those conditions.

 A. Studies in animals have not reported effects on reproduction, birth defects, or cancer when animals were exposed to Sumithrin.
 The primary mode of action for Sumithrin is to target the nervous system.
-There are no data directly on whether Sumithrin causes cancer, birth defects, or reproductive effects in people.
+There are no data directly on whether Sumithrin causes cancer, birth defects or reproductive effects in people.
 The US EPA has determined that Sumithrin is unlikely to be carcinogenic to humans.

 A. You can reduce/eliminate your exposure risk to the insecticide by staying indoors during spraying.
 Otherwise, no special precautions are recommended.
 The active ingredients of the pesticide product as it is used for aerial application for mosquito control generally break down quickly and do not leave a toxic residue.
-Common sense steps that can be followed in areas where aerial spraying is scheduled to take place include:
+Common-sense steps that can be followed in areas where aerial spraying is scheduled to take place include:

 - If the immediate area of your home is being sprayed, keep windows closed and fans off.
 Shut off air conditioners unless they have a setting for recirculating indoor air.
 In very hot weather, make sure you open the windows or turn fans and air conditioners back on soon after the aerial spraying is completed.